Two stability theorems on plethysms of Schur functions: Introduction

 \subsection{Earlier work}

 We believe the two main theorems in this paper imply all the stability results on Schur functions published in the literature.
-These include the stable version of Foulkes Conjecture.
-Here we survey~\cite{BowmanPaget} by Bowman and Paget, \cite{BriandOrellanaRosas} by Briand, Orellana and Rosas, \cite{BrionStability} by Brion, \cite{CarreThibon} by Carr{\'e} and Thibon, \cite{ColmenarejoStability} by Colmenarejo,~\cite{deBoeckPagetWildon} by de Boeck, Paget and Wildon, \cite{LawOkitaniStability, LawOkitani} by Law and Okitani, \cite{Manivel} by Manivel and \cite{Weintraub} by Weintraub.
-(Except in the case of one result from~\cite{CarreThibon}, we silently change the notation used by these authors to be consistent, as far as possible, with this paper.)
+These include the stable version of Foulkes' Conjecture.
+In this subsection we survey~\cite{BowmanPaget} by Bowman and Paget, \cite{BriandOrellanaRosas} by Briand, Orellana and Rosas, \cite{BrionStability} by Brion, \cite{CarreThibon} by Carr{\'e} and Thibon, \cite{ColmenarejoStability} by Colmenarejo,~\cite{deBoeckPagetWildon} by de Boeck, Paget and Wildon, \cite{LawOkitaniStability, LawOkitani} by Law and Okitani, \cite{Manivel} by Manivel and \cite{Weintraub} by Weintraub.
+(Except in the case of~\cite{CarreThibon}, we silently change the notation used by these authors to be consistent, as far as possible, with this paper.)

 \subsubsubsection{\names{Bowman--Paget}Theorem A of \cite{BowmanPaget}} This states that the plethysm coefficients $\langle s_{(n + N)} \circ s_{(m + M)},$ $s_{\lambda + (mN + nM + MN)}\rangle$ are ultimately constant.
 For $M$ varying this is the special case of Theorem~\ref{thm:muStable} for $\nu = (n+N)$, $\mu = (m)$ taking $\swtp{\kappa} = \bigl(\varnothing, (1)\bigr)$.
 The bound from Corollary~\ref{cor:muStableSharpPositiveNonSkew}, applied replacing~$\lambda$ with $\lambda + (mN)$, is $M \ge (n+N-1)m - (\lambda_1 + mN) = (n-1)m - \lambda_1$ which improves on $M \ge |\lambda| = mn$ in \cite{BowmanPaget}.
 For~$N$ varying this is the special case of Theorem~\ref{thm:nuStable} for $\nu = (n)$, $\mu = (m+M)$, again with the same choice of $\swtp{\kappa}$; by Lemma~\ref{lemma:maximalAndStronglyMaximalSingletonSemistandardSignedTableauFamilies}, $\bigl( \varnothing, (1) \bigr)$ is a strongly $1$-maximal signed weight.
 The bound from Corollary~\ref{cor:nuStableSharpPositiveNonSkew} is in general worse than $N \ge |\lambda|$ in \cite{BowmanPaget}.
-A corollary (see \cite[Corollary 9.4]{BowmanPaget}) is that the `stable' version of Foulkes' Conjecture \cite{Foulkes} holds with equality.
+A corollary (see \cite[Corollary 9.4]{BowmanPaget}) is that the stable version of Foulkes' Conjecture \cite{Foulkes} holds with equality.
 We emphasise that the main contribution of~\cite{BowmanPaget} is to prove the result using Schur--Weyl duality with the partition algebra, thereby giving an explicit and \emph{clearly positive} formula for the multiplicities.
 This goes significantly beyond the results obtainable by the general methods in this paper.